How to Avoid HMRC Late Payment Penalties in 2025 Complete Guide

 FAQs

-You have 30 days from the penalty notice date to submit your appeal.
-Late appeals require explanation for the delay and may be rejected without consideration.
+You have 30 days from the penalty notice date.
+Late appeals must include a valid explanation and supporting evidence.

-HMRC recommends paying penalties while appealing to stop interest accumulation.
-Successful appeals result in refunds with repayment interest compensation.
+HMRC advises paying to stop interest accruing.
+Successful appeals result in refunds.

 Concerned About HMRC Penalties?